A Need for Providers who Specialize in “Psychosis.”

 What I had learned about schizophrenia at that point was that most people had absolutely no interest in it.
 As a mental health patient, I found that no one was any longer interested in my story or what I had to say.
 The five-word phrase, I had been trained to use, “Tell me more about that!” was replaced with a famous five-word question: “Did you take your medication?”
 Nobody believed a word I said no matter how real I was being.
 And no longer did anyone care what I was subjected to.

-For example, to get to work and back at the Italian Delicatessen, I had needed to bike twenty miles and catch a two-hour long train ride, daily.
+For example, during my “psychosis” I believed the mob or the government was following me.
+The only job I could find despite hundreds of applications and two relocations was at an Italian Delicatessen, I had needed to bike twenty miles and catch a two-hour long train ride, daily.
 Nobody had cared that I was in back pain through the all of it.
 I was still the last to go on break.
 I was blamed and framed for anything that went wrong.
 There were constant threats against my job.
 There had been no acknowledgment for my efforts, only complaints about my service from upper-class people, and punk-ass ridicule from my teenage co-workers.
 Finally, I agreed to take medication.

 How was I to transition from being treated like that—from being locked outside the ward mental patient in sub-zero temperatures freezing like the cow patties in the field while the staff returned late from their lazy lunch break—to being a fully entitled therapist?
 Finally, I could understand why someone who was even a little bit interested in what it meant to be a schizophrenic was a good worker.

 To be honest I knew I was not a good worker for a little while.
-I was just barely-making-it, overworked, highly insecure, and protecting myself.
+I was just barely-making-it, overworked, highly insecure, and protecting myself as I worked two jobs and an internship with a half a day off every other week.
 When I earned my way back to working with people individually, I was a little better at getting rapport and experimenting with helping out with schizophrenia.
 I heard a lot of, “Oh you’re good,” comments.
 At least I knew enough not to approve of the word schizophrenia.
 It took me six years and a number of side jobs to get my license and be fully grounded in a staff position.

 Throughout the training for my license, I had not disclosed to anyone what I had been through.
 Always too busy to make friends, most colleagues tended to think I was younger than my stated age, and perhaps a little over-anxious about making rent.